Antidepressants

 I… the most I’ve not, I don’t think I’ve ever missed more than two in a row and very rarely not known if they’re detrimental but I mean all of the stuff on the blurb always says come off gradually.
 So I don’t have any personal experience of coming off too quickly and I’ve not noticed any ill effect from missing two days in a week- that’s the maximum.
 I’ve ever done.

-It can be frustrating to have to take a medicine to help counteract the side effects from another one.
-Janet has osteoporosis and a problem with her parathyroid gland (possibly caused by taking lithium) so has to take other medicines to help regulate the levels of calcium in her body.
+It can be frustrating to have to take a medicine to help counteract side effects from another one.
+Janet had osteoporosis and a problem with her parathyroid gland (possibly caused by taking lithium) so had to take other medicines to regulate her calcium levels.

 Clare takes medicines to counteract the effects of other medicines she’s taking.